 After the hook, you’ll continue to present your position to your reader, with your main argument being the last sentence in your introduction.

 Each body paragraph will highlight one of your arguments.
 Every single one should tie directly back to your main argument.
 Your opinions are valuable, but if you can add facts, statistics, anecdotes, and examples you will be even more likely to convince your reader.
 This is how you reel your reader in.
 Be clear and direct; this is your chance to actually change someone’s mind.

-As you conclude in your final paragraph, make sure to quickly restate your main points and call your reader to action.
+As you conclude in your final paragraph, make sure to quickly restate your main points, and call your readers to action.
 Ask your readers to join you in your point of view.
 They are now in the same boat as you.

 Here’s an example of a completed exercise.
 A younger child would have a much shorter version.

 This exercise will go into the Journal section of the Writer’s Notebook or in the Writing section if you decide to take it through the writing process and turn it into your writing project for the month.